c3lang/editor-plugins/vscode/README.md

 - *Log Path*: `c3.lsp.log.path` Saves log to specified file.
 - *C3 LSP Version*: `c3.lsp.version` Specify C3 language version.
 If omited, LSP will use the last version it supports.

-## Known Issues

-Despite the configurations, the integration with the LSP depends on the installation described in https://github.com/pherrymason/c3-lsp/wiki/Integration-with-editors.

 ## Release Notes

 ### 0.0.1